Ernest A. Watkinson: The war years: 1939–1945

 Watkinson spent much of World War II as the District Medical Officer attached to the Canadian Forestry Corps north of Inverness, Scotland.
 He treated patients at the Dunrobin Auxiliary Hospital located on the 2nd floor of Dunrobin Castle.
 Patients of interest during this time included Air Vice Marshal Collishaw, a World War I Air Force ACE, and Philip Mitford, a member of the famous Mitford family.

 Postwar cleanup: 1945

 Towards the end of the War, Watkinson returned to Canada to become trained to join a Canadian Hygiene Unit in post-war Europe.
 Following VE Day, from May 1945 - July 1945, Watkinson took command of various Canadian Field Hygiene Units in Germany and Holland, including Oldenburg, Groningen, and Utrecht.
-Watkinson's units were on the front lines of the allies post-war humanitarian efforts in Displaced Persons Camps, P.O.W.
-Camps, and Slave Labour camps in the area.
+Watkinson's units were on the front lines of the Allies post-war humanitarian efforts in Displaced Persons Camps, POW camps, and Slave Labour camps in the area.
 In late 1945, Watkinson was discharged from the R.C.M.A.C. after six years of service.
 Watkinson continued serving the Reserve Army, achieving the rank of lieutenant colonel in 1950 as commander of a casualty clearing station.
 He relinquished command in 1953.